edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 ## Pipeline Per Topics

-!!! edgey "EdgeX 2.1"
-    Pipeline Per Topics is new for EdgeX 2.1

 The above pipeline configuration in [Getting Started](#getting-started) section is the preferred way if your use case only requires a single functions pipeline.
 For use cases that require multiple functions pipelines in order to process the data differently based on the `profile`, `device` or `source` for the Event, there is the Pipeline Per Topics feature.
 This feature allows multiple pipelines to be configured in the `[Writable.Pipeline.PerTopicPipelines]`section.
 This section is a map of pipelines.
 The map key must be unique , but isn't used so can be any value.
 Each pipleline is defined by the following configuration settings:

 - Id - This is the unique ID given to each pipeline